198808xc/Pangu-Weather/README.md

 *by Kaifeng Bi, Lingxi Xie, Hengheng Zhang, Xin Chen, Xiaotao Gu and Qi Tian*

+**Note: the arXiv version offers more technical details, and the Nature paper contains some new figures.**

-Resources including pseudocode, pre-trained models, and inference code are released.
+Resources including pseudocode, pre-trained models, and inference code are released here.

 The slides used in a series of recent talks are attached here.
 [Baidu Netdisk](https://pan.baidu.com/s/14ZGywcr4XAK5dk75-8PUqA?pwd=9sco), extraction code: 9sco